alissatroiano/Hue/README.md

 #### Users

-##### Database Design
-During the research & planning phase of this milestone project the developer completed the below flowchart activity, titled "Django Multiple User Types".
-This activity was conducted to determine how to properly build and implement the django user model.
+During the research & planning phase of this milestone project, the developer completed the below flowchart activity, titled "Django Multiple User Types".
+This activity was conducted to determine how to properly build and implement the Django user model.

 ![Django Multiple User Types](wireframes/djangomultipleusertypes.png) [djangomultipleusertypes](wireframes/djangomultipleusertypes.pdf)

-As can be seen in the image above, the activty led the developer to make the following conclusions:
+As can be seen in the image above, the activity led the developer to make the following conclusions:

 - Hue's user authentication model should define a one-to-one relationship, using the [``OneToOneField``](https://docs.djangoproject.com/en/3.1/topics/db/examples/one_to_one/).